All native mammals, including marsupials like kangaroos, possums and quolls, are protected by law in New South Wales.

 Get your licence

-The licence you need to keep native mammals as pets is the Native Animal Keeper Licence.
-The two mammal species that can be kept under this licence are classed as M1 animals.
+The type of biodiversity conservation licence you need to keep native mammals as pets is the Native Animal Keeper Licence.
+The 2 mammal species that can be kept under this licence are classed as M1 animals.